-Last Name: First Name: MI:
+Last Name: F First Name: MI:

 Student Cell: Student E-mail:

 Grade Level:

-Statement of Accountability: I understand that Advanced offered at the high school level.
-I also understand the am electing to take the challenge of an AP class and the expectations and rigor of AP classes by one or recounselor, the AP coordinator, and/or have attended am committed to completing the AP courses during nat college-level work will be a d will work to meet the challe more of the following individu d the AP information session g the 2025-2026 school year assigned and expected of me.
-I inge.
-I have been advised about ials: an AP teacher, my for the 2025-2026 school year.
-I
+Statement of Accountability: I understand that Advance offered at the high school level.
+I also understand the am electing to take the challenge of an AP class and the expectations and rigor of AP classes by one or m counselor, the AP coordinator, and/or have attended am committed to completing the AP courses during at college-level work will be a will work to meet the challer ore of the following individua the AP information session f the 2025-2026 school year fo ssigned and expected of me.
+Inge.
+I have been advised about als: an AP teacher, my for the 2025-2026 school year.

-I am currently registered for the following AP Cou urses:
+I am currently registered for the following AP Cou rses:

 1. 2.

 3. 4.

 5. 6.

 7. 8.

-By signing this agreement, I understand and agree to taking one or more AP class in Madison City School I will remain enrolled in the class for the duration honored after dates set by the school administration.
-I understand the summer commitments of the work assignments upon the teacher's request.
-I will give every assignment my best effort and a landerstand that I am responsible for the course.
-I understand that I am required to take the Nat I affirm that I have read, understand, and agree to the taken in the properties. is: on of the course.
-No requests ration. class, and I will be prepared to will respect and adhere to duse fee as well as the cost of the contact of the con for schedule changes will be turn in completed summer e dates. aking the AP exam(s). course curriculum
+By signing this agreement, I understand and agree to taking one or more AP class in Madison City Schools I will remain enrolled in the class for the duration honored after dates set by the school administra I understand the summer commitments of the classing work assignments upon the teacher's request.
+I will give every assignment my best effort and w I understand that I am responsible for the course I understand that I am required to take the Nation : n of the course.
+No requests fation. lass, and I will be prepared to vill respect and adhere to due the fee as well as the cost of tal tonal AP Exam as part of the co for schedule changes will be turn in completed summer dates. king the AP exam(s). ourse curriculum

+I affirm that I have read, understand, and agree to th e stipulations of this agreeme ent.

 Student Signature Date